-Emporio di Ines is named after Paolo’s mother, so there’s a high bar set, but it’s met with aplomb in the delightful Tuscan cookery and Venetian-style cicchetti you’ll dine on here.
+Emporio di Ines is named after Paolo’s mother, so there’s a high bar set, but it’s met with aplomb in the delightful Tuscan cookery and Venetian-style cicchetti you’ll dine on here (on Mondays, the restaurant only serves pizza).
 Some ingredients (rocket, green beans, tomatoes, cucumbers and more…) are grown in the hotel’s kitchen garden, and most other ingredients are sourced from not that much further away, likely the local farmers’ market.
 And the organic feel continues in the double-height dining room which is dressed with whitewashed wood beams, natural linens, leather accents and pendant lights in wire frames – it’s all carefully curated: Phillip even spent around six months choosing the cutlery.
 Large windows frame the countryside, and there are shaded tables on the terrace too.
 Mamma is undoubtedly proud.

 The bar is more a state of mind here, so take your pick of pews on the terrace, a gazebo in the grounds, your own living room… Wines, both local and far-flung, biodynamic and natural, are as excellent as you’d expect from this vine-clad region, but the hotel’s list of just five cocktails allows them to focus on making the Italian classics very well: say, a sparkling Aperol spritz or a kick-delivering negroni.